vapo643/SimHBSftwerdv/replit.md

 ## Overview
 Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
 It aims to be a robust, secure, and user-friendly platform for financial institutions, emphasizing banking-grade security, compliance, and efficient data management to be a leading solution in the credit management market.

-**Current Phase:** Phase 1 - Continuous Development (DDD Implementation COMPLETE) **Architecture Status:** 100% conformity achieved - Full Domain-Driven Design architecture implemented with all layers operational
+**Current Phase:** Phase 1 - Continuous Development (DDD Modeling MASTER COMPLETED) **Architecture Status:** 100% conformity achieved - Full Domain-Driven Design architecture implemented with all layers operational + **DDD Master Document** consolidating all modeling artifacts
-**Migration Strategy:** Azure-Ready with gradual migration approach
+**Migration Strategy:** Azure-Ready with gradual migration approach + Enforcement automation roadmap established **Latest Achievement:** DDD Modelagem de Domínio Master completed - All 6 mandatory subtopics implemented including automated enforcement strategy, socio-technical analysis, and expanded domain invariants (Aug 22, 2025)
-**Latest Achievement:** Data flow compatibility issue resolved - Frontend correctly displays proposal data with value field mappings corrected between DDD layers (Aug 21, 2025)

 ## User Preferences